zhangbin188/ConsumerESU/README.md

 - Click on Code > [Download ZIP](https://github.com/abbodi1406/ConsumerESU/archive/refs/heads/master.zip) button at the top to download.
 - Extract all files from the ZIP file.
 - Run `Consumer_ESU_Enrollment_run.cmd` as administrator.
-- If the script enabled the feature and asked to close the session,
-then close the command prompt window, and then run `Consumer_ESU_Enrollment_run.cmd` as administrator one more time.

 Advanced Usage
 --------------